 OK, we're being a bit silly now.
 But the point is this - nothing is too simple or too ambitious.
 Feel free to be as daring, creative or just plain crazy as you like.
 If you're stuck for ideas, take a look at our A to Z of fundraising.

-If you'd like to do a sports charity challenge, like running a marathon, take a look at our Team SOS Children pages.
+If you'd like to do a sports charity challenge, like running a marathon, find out how to enter a challenge event for SOS Children.

 When: today, tomorrow, next Wednesday...